ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 ## Safety and lifecycle

 Each deployment creates a timestamped remote release.
-Configuration, certificates, plugins, artifacts, recordings, logs, runtime files, and node identity remain in explicit host paths outside the SIF.
+Source, configuration, certificates, plugins, artifacts, recordings, logs, runtime files, and node identity remain in explicit host paths outside the SIF.
 Startup and explicit diagnostic failures are reported without automatically changing the installed